The best life is a God First life

 Does God love some more than others?

-As I contemplated this question, I believe the answer is that God loves the “response” of some more than others.
+As I contemplated this question, I believe God loves the “response” of some more than others.

-Like parents and children, one child might do as directed most of the time while the other doesn’t.
-It’s not that parents love the obedient child more than the other; however, they love the obedient child’s response more than the disobedient response.
+As with parents and children, one child might do as directed most of the time, while the other doesn’t.
+Parents do not love the obedient child more than the other; however, they do love the obedient child’s response more than the disobedient response.
 The obedient response shows a desire to please the parents by doing as told. (love)

-In Scripture, we learn Jesus died for all the world and that God shows no partiality.
-Scripture also tells us to love God with all our heart, soul, mind, and strength, and we find Jesus said; if we love Him, we will keep His commandments.
+In Scripture, we learn Jesus died for everyone in the world and that God shows no partiality.
+Scripture also tells us to love God with all our heart, soul, mind, and strength, and Jesus said if we love Him, we will keep His commandments.

-David was considered a man after God’s heart; why?
-God tells us: “He will do my will” Saul, on the other hand, lost his kingdom for doing “his own” will, not God’s.
+David was considered a man after God’s Own Heart; why?
+God tells us: “He will do my will.”
+Saul, on the other hand, lost his kingdom for doing “his own” will, not God’s.

 King David made many huge mistakes and was far from perfect, yet he constantly turned to and relied on God; David pursued righteousness. (doing God’s will mattered to David)